-The 2014 SASP awards are only for continuation funding.
-The award amount received in 2013 should remain the same, pending availability of federal funds and compliance with programmatic and fiscal requirements imposed in your special conditions.
-Your budget should reflect the federal award amount received in 2013.
-Please see the appendix for the list of 2013 awards by grant ID number, which details the agency's name, program type and federal award amount.
+The 2015 SASP awards are only for continuation funding.
+The award amount received for the current grant year should remain the same, pending availability of federal funds and compliance with programmatic and fiscal requirements imposed in your special conditions.
+Your budget should reflect the federal award amount received in 2014.
+Please see the appendix for the list of 2014 awards by grant ID number, which details the agency's name, program type and federal award amount.